-Tip: To stop any render, including Live Rendering, either press Ctrl+. or select Render > Cancel Renders in the menu bar.
+Tip: To stop any current render, including Live Rendering, either press Esc or select Render > Cancel Current Render in the menu bar.
+To stop all renders, press Shift + Esc or select Render > Cancel All Renders.

 Alternatively, starting a new Live Render automatically stops the previous Live Render and doesn't need to be specifically canceled using either of the methods above.
+It is possible to perform multiple Live Renders simultaneously using the experimental option in the Start Multiple Renders script for the Katana Queue.
+For more information, see Katana Queue.